brady800526/Practice-MySQL-Guestbook_Flask/README.md

 MySQL database is the most common representative database using SQL (Structure Query Language), and we gonna use this database to accomplish this simple app.

-Id you want to know more in SQL, here is a link refers to SQL example in this [website](http://www.codedata.com.tw/database/mysql-tutorial-6-crud-maintenance/) writen in Traditional Chinese.
+If you want to know more about SQL, here is a link refers to SQL example in this [website](http://www.codedata.com.tw/database/mysql-tutorial-6-crud-maintenance/) writen in Traditional Chinese.

 ## Usage